 Schedules are subject to change due to unforeseen circumstances.

-Please check with our daily bulletin on a regular basis for any changes.
+Please check with our daily bulletin and school website on a regular basis for any changes.

 Athlete Code of Ethics:

 Participation in interscholastic athletics is a privilege and an honor.
 Student-athletes are

 expected to be positive representatives of Middletown Middle School, Middletown Unified School

 District, and the community, and therefore, are expected to be positive examples.
 The student-